muratk5n/thirdwave/en/README.md

 Makes sense, if you are continuously spending money to make money, during high inflation u'd need to more of that money to make the same amount.
-Can pass the cost to consumers, but that's no fun..
+Sure cld pass the cost to consumers, but that's no fun..

 CNBC: "'The best businesses during inflation are the businesses that you buy once and then you don’t have to keep making capital